asrhou/NATMI/README.md

 **Note**: All results of following commands can be found in 'example' folder.

 ### Extract ligand-receptor-mediated interactions in 'toy.sc.em.txt' and save results to 'example' folder using ExtractEdges.py.
 For each analysis, NATMI always starts from predicting potential ligand-receptor-mediated interactions between cells using the user-specified ligand-receptor pairs.
-Here, we use *ExtractEdges.py* to extract interactions in the toy single-cell dataset (with three cell types) and using literature supported ligand-receptor pairs from the precompiled connectomeDB2020.
+Here, we use *ExtractEdges.py* to extract interactions in the toy single-cell dataset (with three cell types) and using literature supported ligand-receptor pairs from the **connectomeDB2020**.

 ```bat
    python ExtractEdges.py --species mouse --emFile toy.sc.em.txt --annFile toy.sc.ann.txt --signalType lrc2p --coreNum 4 --out example